Advice on protecting your brand - Trademarking

 It’s better to be safe than sorry.
 This motto applies in business as much as it does in daily life, especially when it comes to protecting your brand and product.
 Imagine you worked tirelessly for years - as many small business owners do - developing your product, building your brand profile, getting widespread recognition and respect for your name and logo, only to find later down the line that another business has the same name and are forcing you to stop using yours.
 Devastating, right?
 Well there is a way small businesses can protect themselves, their products and their brand - it’s called trademarking.

-Firstly I need to caveat that I’m no expert in what is known as Intellectual Property law; however, having just been through the process of trademarking CARV I do have some experience and wanted to share this with the small business community in case it’s helpful for others.
+Firstly, I need to caveat that I’m no expert in what is known as Intellectual Property law; however, having just been through the process of trademarking CARV, I have gained some knowledge and wanted to share this with the small business community in case it’s helpful for others.

 The trademarking process on paper seems fairly straightforward - you choose your name and logo, choose the categories you want it to be trademarked in (for example, fashion design), and submit a form with a small fee.
-Simple right?
+Simple, right?
 Well yes, except for the fact your application then goes out to consultation and is open to challenge by others.
 This can make for a complicated and drawn out process.